The 8 of Cups came about after getting my heart broken by a guy I was dating.

 The only way to get a photo of the whole thing was to stand on the table, unfortunately there is a large shadow falling across it from the window.

 Now the thing to keep in mind is, I really didn’t have a definite plan here.
 I tried not to worry about whether it would come out “good” or not, because really that is not the goal.
 For me it was about processing feelings, thoughts, aspirations hopes… just what was going on personally.

-Cicadas, I love the way they buzz in the trees, communicating with each other in circular pattens of sound and I think the growth cycles and transformations they go through in life are fascinating.
+Cicadas, to me they represent communication.
+I love the way they buzz in the trees, communicating with each other in circular pattens of sound and I think the growth cycles and transformations they go through in life are fascinating.

 The Moon: deception, disappointment, dishonor